 Advantages of indoor navigation at exhibitions for organizers

 While monitoring exhibition visitors, one can understand the behavior of the participants and ensure closer business relations.
-Tracking assets, increasing participants’ safety and controlled indoor navigation are becoming the key success factors in this issue.
+Tracking assets, increasing participants’ safety, and controlled indoor navigation is becoming the key success factors in this issue.

 Taking into account the global dynamics of spreading COVID-19, location tracking is a key aspect in ensuring the safety of exhibition participants.
 Thanks to the beacon signals, the organizers can control social distancing.
 As soon as the distance is violated (visitors appear at a distance of less than 1-2 m from each other), the alarm signals warn the organizers and people who are not observing the distance.